thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ##   ..$ sample_unique_ID: chr [1:106] "aquifer_1_Alewa_Heights_Spring" "aquifer_1_Beretania_High_Service" "aquifer_1_Beretania_Low_Service" "aquifer_1_Kuliouou_Well" ...
 ```

 The output from points3D contains a grid, axes, and ticks, which should all be plotted using geom_segment.
 It also contains points that should be plotted with geom_point, and point segments that should be plotted with geom_segment.
-We can take the output from points3D and join it with the original data, which will occurr according to our sample_unique_ID column.
+We can take the output from points3D and join it with the original data, which will occur according to our sample_unique_ID column.
 Then, we can also plot point metadata:

 ``` r